dippykit/dippykit/README.md

 attempts to invoke the backend to matplotlib through functions such as ``dippykit.show``.
 We are working to resolve these issues, but for the moment we recommend any Mac users to use Python 3.6.8 with this library.

+When installing on Windows WSL environment, some may notice import errors pertaining to ``skbuild``.
+To resolve this, one may need to manually specify to install ``skbuild`` with the following command: ``pip install scikit-build``.

 ## Versioning Scheme
 This code is maintained under the **Semantic Versioning 2.0.0** versioning scheme, further defined [here](https://semver.org/) In essence, the version is represented as MAJOR.MINOR.PATCH and each increments by the